M.D. with Distinction in Health Policy

 A copy of the thesis will be archived within the library collection.
 The formal signed paperwork will be kept by the Associate Dean.

 4. Thesis Presentation

 A formal presentation of the program or results will be made to an audience that includes members of the student’s committee.
 This will show that the student is capable of not only designing the research but communicating its findings succinctly to colleagues.
 This presentation must be given before March 15 of the graduating semester to be included on the diploma.

 Here is a general timeline:

-- January 31 the year before graduation: Complete an application for distinction
+- January 31 year before graduation: Complete an application for distinction.

-- February 1: Begin circulating thesis for committee approval and have presentation scheduled
+- February 1: Send primary mentor thesis for approval and have presentation scheduled.

 - March 15: Deadline for completing the presentation.